Hybrid Querying Over Relational Databases and Large Language Models: Evaluation

-To measure data factuality, we use the exact string match to compare the generated data with the ground truth for each cell.
+\introparagraph{Data Factuality} To measure data factuality (using the F1 score), we use exact string matching to compare the generated data with the ground truth for each cell.
 Also, we compute the average F1 score over all cells for each database.
 When the generated content is identical to the ground truth, then it scores a 100\% F1 score.
 As shown in Table~\ref{tab:factual}, GPT-4 Turbo consistently generates more factual information than GPT-3.5 Turbo using the same prompt.
 For instance, with the 5-shot prompt, GPT-4 Turbo scores 5.5\% higher than GPT-3.5 Turbo.
 Also, the results clearly showcase that providing more examples in the input prompt increases the factuality of the generated output, which also leads to higher execution accuracy when executing the hybrid queries.